HamiltonFintech/glances/docs/aoa/fs.rst

 Glances displays the used and total file system disk space.
 The unit is adapted dynamically.

-Alerts are set for used disk space.
+Alerts are set for `"used percent" user disk space <https://github.com/giampaolo/psutil/blob/master/psutil/_psposix.py>`_.

 Legend: